Sudan must 'terminate' N. Korea ties before terror tag talks: US - Journal du Cameroun

 But Washington insists Khartoum must provide a complete assurance it has cut relations with nuclear-armed Pyongyang, which rattled the international community last year with a flurry of nuclear and missile tests.

-The US also wants Sudan to improve its record on human rights, religious freedom and other rights issues to take its negotiations with Khartoum to the next phase.
+The US is also pushing Sudan to improve its record on human rights, religious freedom and other rights issues to take its negotiations with Khartoum to the next phase.

 “Above all is the importance of terminating any business ties to North Korea,” a top US official familiar with Washington’s negotiations with Khartoum told AFP on condition of anonymity.